johnnywoo/beholder/README.md

 * `$syslogHost`      — source host from the message
 * `$syslogProgram`   — program name (nginx calls this "tag")
 * `$payload`         — actual log message (this would've been written to a file by nginx)

+Format `json`: parses $payload as a JSON object and sets its properties as message fields.
+The JSON object may only contain numbers, strings, booleans and nulls (no nested objects or arrays).
+Boolean values are converted to strings 'true' and 'false'.

 Format `~regexp-with-named-groups~`: if the regexp matches, named groups from it become message fields.
 Group names should not be prefixed with $.